appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/2-operator-directory.rst

       #.
 The field of must correspond to a public key hash that signed
          the transaction.

       #.
-The field of must equal the sum of the Midgard protocol
+The field of must equal the sum of the Sundial protocol
          parameter and the upper bound of the transaction’s validity interval.

       #.
-The Lovelace in the must equal the Midgard parameter.
+The Lovelace in the must equal the Sundial parameter.

    -  Verify that the registrant is not already active or retired.

       #.
-The transaction must include the Midgard hub oracle NFT in a
+The transaction must include the Sundial hub oracle NFT in a
          reference input.

       #.
-Let be the policy ID in the corresponding field of the Midgard
+Let be the policy ID in the corresponding field of the Sundial
          hub oracle.

       #.
 The transaction must include a reference input of a node that